 Section 18-42.
-Restoration of Areas Affected by Failure to Comply.
+Restoration of Areas Affected by Failure to Comply

-The City Engineer may require a person who engaged in a land-disturbing activity and failed to retain sediment generated by the activity, as required by Section 28 (c), to restore the waters and land affected by the failure so as to minimize the detrimental effects of the resulting pollution by sedimentation.
+The City Engineer may require a person who engaged in any land-disturbing activity and failed to retain sediment generated by the activity, in accordance with the standards set out in Section 18-28(c), to restore the waters and land affected by the failure so as to minimize the detrimental effects of the resulting pollution by sedimentation.
 This authority is in addition to any other civil penalty or injunctive relief authorized under this Ordinance.

 Section 18-43.
-Injunctive Relief
+Appeals